March 6, 2026 ยท 8 min read ยท by SprinklerMap Team

 Maintenance and cleaning

-Clean the filter at the start and end of each season: remove the mesh screen, rinse under running water and reinstall.
-If emitters stop flowing, soak the head in a citric acid solution for 30 minutes to dissolve lime scale.
+Clean the filter at the start and end of each season: remove the mesh screen, rinse under running water, and reinstall.
+If emitters stop flowing or output seems low, soak them in a citric acid solution (50 g per litre of warm water) for 30 minutes to dissolve limescale โ€” the main clogging agent in hard-water areas.

 At season end, open end caps to drain lines.
-In frost-prone areas remove emitters or blow out residual water with compressed air: ice inside emitters splits them.
+In frost-prone areas, remove all emitters and blow out residual water with compressed air at 3โ€“4 bar.
+Higher pressures can crack emitter bodies.
+Store emitters indoors during winter if temperatures regularly drop below โˆ’10 ยฐC.

-Free tool: Use SprinklerMap to design your irrigation system — draw your garden, place sprinklers and generate your material list in minutes.
+Free tool: Use SprinklerMap to design your irrigation system โ€” draw your garden, place sprinklers and generate your material list in minutes.

 SM